 Then came high school (slacker), U.S. Marine Corps (oorah!), and in 2004 I became a stay-at-home dad to raise our daughter, using free time to study arts (and cooking) through self-guided instruction, primarily focusing on photography.
 As she rose through the grades, more time freed up, and I earned a degree in computer aided drafting design (2018 - CADD, mechanical discipline) through Tidewater Community College (TCC).
 After a few months of being hired to create rectangles all day on a computer I felt uninspired, still I immensely enjoyed the design aspect of CADD.
 So I headed back to TCC to study a more tangible subject: ceramics, and fell for the clay art immediately.
 Instead of working through a screen, still utilizing my drawing/design skills, I was working with my hands (and in three dimensions!) with seemingly limitless creative possibilities.

 As the Spring of 2018 semester came to an end, I was offered an opportunity to work at the TCC Visual Arts Center campus as the ceramic instructor’s studio assistant.
 That is where, for the next year, I learned pertinent skills required for several behind-the-scenes aspects of operating a studio.
 Some examples include: kiln troubleshooting and repair, glaze mixing, kiln firing, preparing demonstration materials, all the while maintaining a clean, safe, and organized work environment.
 During the Spring 2019 semester I took on the additional responsibility as the Student Art League Vice President, in that time we organized a donation drive, participated in multiple educational demonstrations, and managed several student sales opportunities.
 That year took a lot, but I gained a lot, too.

 Like so many other Americans, I spent the time during our Covid shutdown reflecting on my trajectory and decided to dedicate my time and energy on my passion for the arts.
-Currently, I am working from my home studio in Virginia Beach, a small eight by eight foot space dedicated to creativity.
-I still occasionally shoot a roll of 35mm film; however, my creative spirit has found a voice through ceramic art.
+Currently, I am working from my home studio in Virginia Beach, a small eight by eight foot space dedicated to creativity after a short residency as a ceramic instructor during the Summer of 2022 with d'Art Center in Norfolk, VA.